jeffhandley/strickland/docs/Async/ValidatorArraysAndObjects.md

 that multiple async validators in an array would then have their execution times added up before valid results can be returned.

-## each
+## all

-The `each` validator resolves all async prop validators in parallel.
-Because `each` will never short-circuit based on validation results, it uses `Promise.all()` to resolve the validators.
-Its async validators can therefore run in parallel, and it may sometimes be beneficial to use `each` explicitly when performing multiple async validations.
+The `all` validator resolves all async prop validators in parallel.
+Because `all` will never short-circuit based on validation results, it uses `Promise.all()` to resolve the validators.
+Its async validators can therefore run in parallel, and it may sometimes be beneficial to use `all` explicitly when performing multiple async validations.

 ## some